ipropper/easybatch-tutorials/README.md

 * [Key APIs][]: A walk through Key APIs to show you how to use them the right way
 * [Unix-like pipeline][]: A sample application to process data in pipeline the unix-way
 * [Filter-Map-Reduce][]: A filter-map-reduce example using Easy Batch
-* [Word Count][]: A word count example using Easy Batch
+* [Word Count][]: The classic word count example using Easy Batch

 ### Intermediate tutorials

+* [Loading data in a relational database using JDBC][]: A batch application that imports data from a flat file into a relational database using JDBC
-* [Loading data in a relational database][]: A batch application that imports data from a flat file into a relational database
+* [Loading data in a relational database using Hibernate][]: A batch application that imports data from a flat file into a relational database using Hibernate
 * [Loading data in a NoSQL database][]: A batch application that loads data from a flat file into a MongoDB server
 * [Extracting data from a NoSQL database][]: A batch application that extracts data from a MongoDB collection and export it in a XML file
+* [Transforming a CSV file to Xml format][]: A typical ETL application that transforms a CSV file to XML format
+* [Chunk processing][]: A show case of the chunk processing support through the `MultiRecord` abstraction
 * [Elastic Search][]: A sample application that extracts data from a relational database and index it in a ElasticSearch server
 * [Recipes][]: A showcase of how to write a custom reader to read data in a non standard format

 ### Advanced tutorials

-* [Spring][]: A tutorial to show how to use Easy Batch as a Spring bean
+* [Spring][]: A tutorial to show how to use configure an Easy Batch engine as a Spring bean
 * [Quartz][]: Learn how to schedule Easy Batch jobs with Quartz
 * [JMX][]: Learn how to monitor Easy Batch jobs with JMX
 * [JMS][]: Learn how to create asynchronous batch applications using Easy Batch and JMS
 * [Parallel processing][]: An example of how to use Easy Batch to process data in parallel
 * [Distributed jobs][]: An example of how to use Easy Batch to process data in a distributed environment
-* [ContentBasedRecordDispatcher sample 1][]: An example of how to process a collection of objects based on their type
+* [ContentBasedRecordDispatcher sample 1][]: An example of how to process a collection of objects in parallel based on their type
 * [ContentBasedRecordDispatcher sample 2][]: An example of how to process multiple files in parallel based on their content

 [Hello world]: https://github.com/EasyBatch/easybatch-tutorials/tree/master/src/main/java/org/easybatch/tutorials/basic/helloworld